 Skip to content

 Biological Analog: The brain doesn't retrieve memories by content similarity alone.
-It uses associative networks (neurons that fire together wire together), temporal sequences (what happened next?), and semantic knowledge (who manages what project?).
-Spector Memory implements all three as off-heap graph structures that augment vector recall.
+It uses associative networks (neurons that fire together wire together), temporal sequences (what happened next?), semantic knowledge (who manages what project?), and n-body event groupings (multi-entity episodes).
+Spector Memory implements all four as graph structures that augment vector recall.

 Architecture Overview